zyrch/Coding-Library/Things to Read/Basic DP.md

+# Basic DP

-# Condsider a case when you can take several objects of one type in the knapsack problem
+### Condsider a case when you can take several objects of one type in the knapsack problem,

   Building on the classical version of the problem you can solve it by taking dp(i, x) as the maximum value after considering the first i objects such that there weight is x.